 Does your cat have diabetes?
 Did yu even know cats can get diabetes?
-Cat food can be one of the causes of cat diabetes.
+Cat foods can be one of the causes of cat diabetes.
 As with humans, nutrition is where the health is.
-If what we feed to our cats is not good for them it might cause health problems for them.
-This is why those who are unsure if their cat might be affected might want to have it checked out for diabetes, and those whose cats have been diagnosed should take a look at our list of best low carb cat foods for diabetic cats.
+If what we feed to our cats is not good for them it might cause health issues.
+This is why those who are unsure if their cat might be affected might want to have it checked for diabetes, and those whose cats have been diagnosed should take a look at cat food advisor list of best low carb cat foods for diabetic cats.
 Even healthy cats can benefit from low carb cat food for the simple reason that cats are carnivores and do not require carbohydrates in their diet.

 What is feline diabetes?

 Diabetes mellitus is a very common disease found mainly in older and obese cat.
 The cause of feline diabetes is virtually similar to diabetes in humans.
 Diabetes is a disorder in which blood glucose is not utilized correctly and regulated inside the body.
 During digestion, glucose enters the bloodstream, and the cat’s body then releases insulin to control blood glucose levels.

 If your cat is not producing any insulin, it will develop diabetes.
 Too much build-up of glucose due to a shortage of insulin can also be potentially dangerous.
 Overweight, neutered cats who eat a lot of high carbohydrate diet are more susceptible to Type II diabetes.
 In Type I diabetes the pancreas does not produce enough insulin resulting in high blood sugar.
 But this type of diabetes is rare in cats.

 How Can Pet Parents Notice Diabetes in Cats?

 Lack of insulin prevents the cells from absorbing glucose, and the excess glucose in the body of your cat makes him thirsty.
 The kidneys filter out this excess glucose, that carries water with it, making your cat lose more water through urination.

 Eating more and still losing weight